 How to make a lasagna garden?
 Think of the delicious dish that comes from your oven.
 First, you need a pan.
 For your lasagna box garden, you can build a simple raised bed right on the unworked ground.

 Once your box is in place, your first layer will be made from wet newspaper laid flat six to 10 layers thick.
 Make sure you overlap the edges by at least 6 inches.
 This may sound like a lot but, remember, you’re using lasagna gardening to kill weeds.
 Cover the newspaper with 1 to 2 inches of peat moss.

 An inch of green comes next.
 Grass clippings, kitchen waste such as vegetable peelings, fruits, eggshells and coffee grounds are all good additions to your nitrogen layers.
 Keep layering until your box garden is about 2 feet deep.

-Sprinkle the top with bone meal and wood ashes and your lasagna box garden is ready to ‘bake.’
+Sprinkle the top with bone meal and wood ashes and your lasagna box garden is ready to “bake.”
 A cover of black plastic will help hold in the heat.
-Six to ten weeks later, the two feet of material will shrink to six inches and you lasagna box garden will be ready to plant.
+Six to ten weeks later, 2 feet of material will shrink to 6 inches and your lasagna box garden will be ready to plant.

 How Does Lasagna Gardening Work?